krishnasinghprojects/Portfolio/timeline.md

 Time to put all this learning to the test!
 Looking for full-stack developer internship opportunities where I can contribute real value while learning from experienced developers.
 Ready to work with production codebases and tackle real-world challenges.

 **DSA Grind Mode:**
 Can't ignore the fundamentals anymore.
 Time to get serious about Data Structures and Algorithms.
 LeetCode, here I come!
 Need to master the classics - arrays, linked lists, trees, graphs, dynamic programming.
-The interview prep is real, but more importantly, I want to think like a proper computer scientist.

 **AI Deep Dive:**
 The AI revolution is happening, and I want to be part of it.
 Planning to dive deeper into machine learning, neural networks, and AI model training.
 Want to understand not just how to use AI APIs, but how to build and train models from scratch.